oauthstuff/draft-oauth-par/main.md

 Authorization servers supporting PAR SHOULD include the URL of their pushed authorization request endpoint in their authorization server metadata document [@!RFC8414] using the `pushed_authorization_request_endpoint` parameter as defined in (#as_metadata).

 The endpoint accepts the authorization request parameters defined in [@!RFC6749] for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include PKCE [@RFC7636], Resource Indicators [@RFC8707], and OpenID Connect [@OIDC].
-The endpoint MAY also support sending the set of authorization request parameters as a request object according to [@!I-D.ietf-oauth-jwsreq] and (#request_parameter).
+The endpoint MAY also support sending the set of authorization request parameters as a request object according to [@!RFC9101] and (#request_parameter).

 The rules for client authentication as defined in [@!RFC6749] for token endpoint requests, including the applicable authentication methods, apply for the PAR endpoint as well.
 If applicable, the `token_endpoint_auth_method` client metadata [@RFC7591] parameter indicates the registered authentication method for the client to use when making direct requests to the authorization server, including requests to the PAR endpoint.
 Similarly, the `token_endpoint_auth_methods_supported` authorization server metadata [@!RFC8414] parameter lists client authentication methods supported by the authorization server when accepting direct requests from clients, including requests to the PAR endpoint.